Legacy: A Mormon Journey

 The film was initially produced to be shown in the Legacy Theatre of the Joseph Smith Memorial Building (JSMB), following the building's complete remodel.
 After the building's reopening, Legacy premiered on July 3, 1993.

-In addition to screenings in the JSMB adjacent to Temple Square in Salt Lake City, Utah, it was shown at the visitors' centers at the church's Washington D.C. and Mesa Arizona temples.
+In addition to screenings in the JSMB adjacent to Temple Square in Salt Lake City, Utah, it was shown at the visitors' centers at the church's Washington, D.C., and Mesa Arizona temples.
 It was replaced in March 2000 by The Testaments of One Fold and One Shepherd.

 Production

 Parts of the film were shot in Salt Lake City as well as New York, Wyoming, and Nauvoo, Illinois.
-The scene 41 minutes in when Eliza's wagon slips in the mud was not staged.
+A popular but unconfirmed rumor states that the scene 41 minutes in when Eliza's wagon slips in the mud was not staged.
 The rain was unexpected and the crew continued filming as the wagon actually slipped off the road.
 Marcus Gilbert as David Walker pulled Kathleen Beller as Eliza Williams to safety.
 Additionally, the actor playing Eliza's father broke his leg trying to control the horses.
 He can be seen limping throughout the remainder of the film.